 Your laundry room may be the most overlooked room in the house, but that doesn’t mean it has to be an eyesore.
 Renovating the laundry room can give it new life and can make it a much more welcoming area to be in.
-If you aren’t sure how to go about it, though, or you just want some help to make the laundry room look its best, then you should start here with our handy tips for laundry renovations.
+If you aren’t sure how to go about it, though, or you just want some laundry renovation ideas or tips, then start here with our laundry renovations guide.

-If you’re considering renovating your laundry room in Sydney or Melbourne, click here for an instant quote or give our friendly team a call on 1300 304 367.
+If you’re considering renovating your laundry room, click here for an instant quote or give our friendly team a call on 1300 304 367.

 The laundry room is all about the appliances, but they don’t have to be the first thing everyone sees when they enter that room.
 You can use a few tricks to hide your appliances and make the laundry room feel a bit more inviting and visually appealing.

 One way to do this is to hide your appliances behind a small partition.
 You don’t have to build a full wall to cordon off the dryer and washer, but you can make a small outcropping that hides the appliances from view as you enter the laundry room.
 Then you can decorate this outcropping with some designs or use it in a functional way by fitting it with hooks and hanging some items there.